 • Obtaining statements from witnesses;

-• Obtaining other evidence;
+• Obtaining liability and medical evidence;

 • Communication with insurers and opposing legal teams;